liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 - Update the JavaScript component (defined in `time_field.js` in our example) to configure the new settings and their default values.

-- Update the Soy template to include any settings that need to be rendered in a form (the placeholder, in our example).
+- Update the Soy template to include settings that must be rendered in a form (the placeholder, in our example).

-First craft the interface that controls what settings your field has.
+First craft the interface that controls your field's settings.

 ## Extending the Default Type Settings [](id=extending-the-default-type-settings)